twknab/mean_hike/readme.md

 ## Important Bugs:
 + Found Bug 1/8/18: If you ADD HIKE and do not use appropriate alphanumerical characters, ONLY the alpha_num checks fire; the other validation messages do not appear?

++ Add New Hike: For Hike Region -- include the `/` and `\` characters to be allowed
++ Add New Hike: 150 character limit too small for URLs -- should be 300.

 ## Developer Note:
 - Throughout the project there are some comments denoted by `Development Note` which may provide some insight into future improvements, etc. If you wish to see all development notes, do a search in the project for "development note".